ljdursi/new-newsletter-page/_interviews/001_matthew_smith_ubc.md

 So and, and thankfully we've been able to retain that.
 So even though we've moved back to, to being on campus two to three days a week we continue to hold our team meetings purely on, on Zoom with, with multiple folks in, in their own, in their own rooms.
 Just to have that, yeah, maintain that.
 Our biggest challenge was we saw our usage.

-Like double slash triple overnight, where we had researchers that, you know, hadn't even heard of ARC, but they wanted to continue during their research.
+Like double slash triple overnight, where we had researchers that, you know, hadn't even heard of ARC, but they wanted to continue doing their research.
 They were being prevented from coming into the office and, you know, performing their lab work and they.
 You know, we're aware that their colleagues were working in this, this wonderful virtual space that is research computing.

 So we had yeah, between before the pandemic and now with the current levels we're at, we've seen our, you know, the amount of researchers using our system tripled.

 **Jonathan Dursi:** Wow.

-**Matthew Smith:** And and a good portion of that happened within Yeah, a few months of, of the pandemic becoming a reality.
+**Matthew Smith:** And a good portion of that happened within Yeah, a few months of, of the pandemic becoming a reality.
 So being able to, I guess keep up with that, that rise in demand.

 It was easy because the team is really passionate about it and, you know, it was a bunch of new friends, new researchers, new people to learn about and understand what they're trying to accomplish and, and help them find the solution they needed.
 But at the same time, yeah, we were kind of not becoming aware of, of how long we were sitting at our desks and we started to feel a sense of burnout after, after not too, So being able to kind of step back, recognize that and figure out how we could maybe work smarter about, about delivering all our services was, was, was both a challenge and something that we were able to, to overcome and, and take on.